madhav-datt/spell-check/README.md

 _oficiel_, which was intended to be _official_ has no suggested correction because it has an edit distance of more than 1 from a correctly spelled word.
 Read more about this [here](https://github.com/madhav-datt/spell-check/blob/master/autocorrect-lib/AUTOCORR-lib.md).

 ## Benchmarks

+Both speed and accuracy benchmarks have been averaged over multiple input text files and documents.

 ### Spellcheck Speed

 ### Autocorrect Accuracy